shaguntalwar17/yamuna-canal-rejuvenation-powerbi/README.md

 ## Data Notes & Limitations
 - The analysis is based on **publicly available CPCB monitoring data**.
-- Values reflect **reported and aggregated measurements**, not real-time conditions.
+- Values reflect **reported and aggregated measurements** not real-time conditions.
 - Seasonal and flow-based variations are not fully captured in annual aggregates.

 These limitations are acknowledged to ensure **transparent and responsible interpretation**.